Average Probability of Error for Single Uniprior Index Coding over Rayleigh Fading Channel: Acknowledgment

 \section{Acknowledgment}

 This work was supported partly by the Science and Engineering Research Board (SERB) of Department of Science and Technology (DST), Government of India, through J.C.
-Bose National Fellowship to Prof. B. Sundar Rajan and IISc-IoE postdoctoral fellowship awarded to Dr. Charul Rajput.
+Bose National Fellowship to Prof. B. Sundar Rajan and by the C V Raman postdoctoral fellowship awarded to Dr. Charul Rajput.